jachymb/jachymb.github.io/_posts/2025-04-17-hierarchical-distribution.md

 In practice, this would lead to a much better result than Approach 1, but it disrespects the fact that the products do actually behave differently.
+We can do better!

 # Regularization – a dirty trick or a viable fix to Approach 1?
 A trick one may come up with to solve the problem with approach 1 is to add some quantity